m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 Subkernels
 ----------

-Rather than only offloading the RTIO channels to satellites and limiting all processing to the master core device, it is fully possible to run kernels directly on satellite devices.
+Rather than only offloading the RTIO channels to satellites and limiting all processing to the master core device, it is also possible to run kernels directly on satellite devices.
 These are referred to as *subkernels*.
 Using subkernels to process and control remote RTIO channels can free up resources on the core device.

 Subkernels behave for the most part like regular kernels; they accept arguments, can return values, and are marked by the decorator ``@subkernel(destination=i)``, where ``i`` is the satellite's destination number as used in the routing table.
 To call a subkernel, call it like any other function.
 There are however a few caveats: